Bryan Nesbitt: Career

 The competition in the industry is fierce, and you have to make sure you're always putting your best foot forward in terms of the quality of your products.
 In the past, GM had a problem with some of its vehicles.
 The quality wasn't as high as people expected, and from a design standpoint they weren't that appealing.
 If you look back at those cars five, six years ago, they were terrible.
 But then you can make them into success stories.
 You figure out why they aren't connecting with people and you address that.
 It's all about the customer.

 Nesbitt won an Automotive Hall Of Fame 2002 Young Leadership And Excellence Award while at GM.

 In February 2004, Nesbitt was appointed as the Executive Director of GM Europe Design.
 In this role, he was responsible for overseeing the design and development of vehicles for Opel, Saab, and Vauxhall, three of GM's key European brands.
 Returning to the U.S. in June 2007, he served as GM's Vice-President of Design for North America, overseeing brands including Chevrolet, Cadillac, Buick, Pontiac, Saab, Saturn, GMC, and Hummer.

 In July 2009, Bryan Nesbitt was appointed General Manager of the Cadillac brand, a move that marked a significant transition from his design-focused roles to a broader leadership position within General Motors (GM).
 In this capacity, Nesbitt was responsible for overseeing Cadillac's global operations, including marketing, sales, and product planning, aiming to revitalize the brand's image and market presence.
 In March 2010, GM announced a restructuring of its North American operations, leading to Nesbitt's reassignment.
 He transitioned to the role of Executive Director of the Advanced Concept Group, focusing on innovative design strategies and future vehicle concepts.

 In August 2011, Nesbitt was appointed Vice President of Design for GM International Operations (GMIO), based in Shanghai, China.
 In this role, he served as the lead voice for design in the GMIO region and acted as the brand chairman for Wuling and Baojun, GM's joint venture partners in China.

 In March 2022, Bryan Nesbitt was appointed Executive Director of Global Cadillac Design.
 In this role, he oversaw the brand’s design strategy and development, drawing on his extensive experience at General Motors (GM).

-In January 2025, GM announced that Michael Simcoe, Senior Vice President of Global Design, would retire on July 1, 2025, after a 42-year career.
-Bryan Nesbitt was named as his successor, making him the eighth head of design in GM’s history.